 Types of Therapy for Borderline Disorder

 One option for treatment is to choose online counseling.
 This allows you to work on your personality disorder in whatever environment you find most comfortable.
 The counselor may use one or more techniques that have proven effective, such as cognitive therapy and dialectic behavior therapy.
-You can talk to a counselor online at BetterHelp.com for paid professional help to begin the treatment process.
+You can talk to a counselor online at BetterHelp.com for licensed professional help to begin the treatment process

 What to Do When You Recognize BPD Symptoms in a Loved One

-The best thing you can do when someone you care about seems to show signs of borderline personality disorder traits is to try to convince them to seek professional help.
+The best thing you can do when someone you care about seems to show signs of borderline personality disorder traits is to support them in seeking professional help.
 Before treatment can begin, they need to talk to someone who can make a clinical diagnosis.

 Since a diagnosis is a complex decision based on an objective evaluation, you really can't do it yourself.
-To get that diagnosis, they would need to meet borderline personality disorder criteria.
+To get a diagnosis, they would need to meet borderline personality disorder criteria.
 These criteria are outlined in detail in the DSM-5.
 A licensed mental health professional may use tests and observational evaluation in making a diagnosis.

-You can also benefit personally from the counseling, because your relationship with someone who has borderline disorder may be very painful for you.
-Talking to a counselor gives you a chance to address your own feelings about the relationship.
+You can also benefit from counseling, because your relationship with someone who has borderline personality disorder may be painful for you.
+Talking to a counselor gives you a chance to address your own feelings about the relationship

-If you believe your own or your loved one's thoughts, feelings and behaviors fit the borderline definition, it's important to seek help as soon as possible.
-The right counselor not only helps them avoid hurting themselves physically, but also makes your own or your loved one's life more pleasant and productive.
+If you believe yourself or your loved one exhibit indicators that fit the BPD description, it's important to seek help as soon as possible.
+The right counselor can help with support and interventions that will improve the quality of life for you or your loved one.
 Help is just a click away when you choose online counseling available at BetterHelp.com.
 There's no better time than now to help yourself or your loved one live a better life.